GerHobbelt/cef-wiki/GeneralUsage.md

   * To specify CEF/Chromium command line arguments inside the host application implement the CefApp::OnBeforeCommandLineProcessing() method.
   * To pass application-specific (non-CEF/Chromium) command line arguments to sub-processes implement the CefBrowserProcessHandler::OnBeforeChildProcessLaunch() method.

-See comments in [client\_switches.cpp](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/common/client_switches.cc?at=master) for more information on how to discover supported CEF/Chromium command line switches.
+See comments in [cefclient/common/client\_switches.cc](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/common/client_switches.cc?at=master) for more information on how to discover supported CEF/Chromium command line switches.

 # Application Layout

 Application layout can differ significantly depending on the platform.
 For example, on Mac OS X your application layout must follow a specific app bundle structure.
 Windows and Linux are more flexible, allowing you to customize the location where CEF libraries and resources are stored.
-For a complete working example of the required layout you can download a [client archive](http://www.magpcss.net/cef_downloads/index.php?query=label%3A~Deprecated+label%3Aclient+sort%3Aname#list) from the project Downloads page.
-Some files are optional and some are required as detailed in the README.txt file for each platform.
+For a complete working example of the required layout you can download a “Test App” from https://cefbuilds.com.
+Some distributed files are required and some are optional.
+Requirements and additional information for each file can be found in the binary distribution README.txt file.

 ## Windows

 On Windows the default layout places the libcef library and related resources next to the application executable.
-The directory structure looks like this:
+The directory structure looks like this for 2623 branch:

 ```
 Application/
     cefclient.exe  <= cefclient application executable
     libcef.dll <= main CEF library
-    icudt.dll <= ICU unicode support library
+    icudtl.dat <= unicode support data
-    ffmpegsumo.dll <= HTML5 audio/video support library
-    libEGL.dll, libGLESv2.dll, … <= accelerated compositing support libraries
+    libEGL.dll, libGLESv2.dll, ... <= accelerated compositing support libraries
-    cef.pak, devtools_resources.pak <= non-localized resources and strings
+    cef.pak, devtools_resources.pak, ... <= non-localized resources and strings
+    natives_blob.bin, snapshot_blob.bin <= V8 initial snapshot
     locales/
-        en-US.pak, … <= locale-specific resources and strings
+        en-US.pak, ... <= locale-specific resources and strings
 ```

 The location of the CEF libraries and resource files can be customized using the CefSettings structure (see the README.txt file or “CefSettings” section for details).
-The cefclient application on Windows compiles in resources via the BINARY resource type in [cefclient.rc](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/resources/win/cefclient.rc?at=master) but an application could just as easily load resources from the local file system.
+The cefclient application on Windows compiles in resources via the BINARY resource type in [cefclient/resources/win/cefclient.rc](https://bitbucket.org/chromiumembedded/cef/src/master/tests/cefclient/resources/win/cefclient.rc?at=master) but an application could just as easily load resources from the local file system.

 ## Linux

 On Linux the default layout places the libcef library and related resources next to the application executable.
 Note however that there’s a discrepancy between where libcef.so is located in the client distribution and where it’s located in the binary distribution that you build yourself.
 The location depends on how the linker rpath value is set when building the application executable.
 For example, a value of “-Wl,-rpath,.” (“.” meaning the current directory) will allow you to place libcef.so next to the application executable.
 The path to libcef.so can also be specified using the LD\_LIBRARY\_PATH environment variable.
+The directory structure looks like this for 2623 branch:

 ```
 Application/
     cefclient  <= cefclient application executable
+    chrome-sandbox <= sandbox support binary
     libcef.so <= main CEF library
-    ffmpegsumo.so <-- HTML5 audio/video support library
+    icudtl.dat <= unicode support data
-    cef.pak, devtools_resources.pak <= non-localized resources and strings
+    cef.pak, devtools_resources.pak, ... <= non-localized resources and strings
+    natives_blob.bin, snapshot_blob.bin <= V8 initial snapshot
     locales/
-        en-US.pak, … <= locale-specific resources and strings
+        en-US.pak, ... <= locale-specific resources and strings
     files/
-        binding.html, … <= cefclient application resources
+        binding.html, ... <= cefclient application resources
 ```

 The location of the CEF libraries and resource files can be customized using the CefSettings structure (see the README.txt file of “CefSettings” section for details).

 ## Mac OS X

 The application (app bundle) layout on Mac OS X is mandated by the Chromium implementation and consequently is not very flexible.
-The directory structure looks like this:
+The directory structure looks like this for 2623 branch:

 ```
 cefclient.app/
     Contents/
         Frameworks/
             Chromium Embedded Framework.framework/
-                Libraries/
-                    ffmpegsumo.so <= HTML5 audio/video support library
-                    libcef.dylib <= main CEF library
+                Chromium Embedded Framework <= main application library
                 Resources/
-                    cef.pak, devtools_resources.pak <= non-localized resources and strings
+                    cef.pak, devtools_resources.pak, ... <= non-localized resources and strings
-                    *.png, *.tiff <= Blink image and cursor resources
+                    icudtl.dat <= unicode support data
+                    natives_blob.bin, snapshot_blob.bin <= V8 initial snapshot
-                    en.lproj/, … <= locale-specific resources and strings
+                    en.lproj/, ... <= locale-specific resources and strings
-            libplugin_carbon_interpose.dylib <= plugin support library
             cefclient Helper.app/
                 Contents/
                     Info.plist
                     MacOS/
                         cefclient Helper <= helper executable
                     Pkginfo
-            cefclient Helper EH.app/
-                Contents/
         Info.plist
         MacOS/
-                        cefclient Helper EH <= helper executable
-                    Pkginfo
-            cefclient Helper NP.app/
-                Contents/
-                    Info.plist
-                    MacOS/
-                        cefclient Helper NP <= helper executable
-                    Pkginfo
-        Info.plist
-        MacOS/
             cefclient <= cefclient application executable
         Pkginfo
         Resources/
-            binding.html, … <= cefclient application resources
+            binding.html, ... <= cefclient application resources
 ```

 The "Chromium Embedded Framework.framework" is an [unversioned framework](http://src.chromium.org/viewvc/chrome/trunk/src/build/mac/copy_framework_unversioned.sh?view=markup) that contains all CEF binaries and resources.
 Executables (cefclient, cefclient Helper, etc) are linked to libcef.dylib using [install\_name\_tool](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/install_name_tool.1.html) and a path relative to @executable\_path.

-The "cefclient Helper" apps are used for executing separate processes (renderer, plugin, etc) with [different characteristics](http://src.chromium.org/viewvc/chrome/trunk/src/build/mac/make_more_helpers.sh?view=markup).
-They need to have separate app bundles and Info.plist files so that, among other things, they don't show dock icons.
-The "EH" helper, which is used when launching plugin processes, has the MH\_NO\_HEAP\_EXECUTION bit cleared to allow an executable heap.
-The "NP" helper, which is used when launching NaCl plugin processes only, has the MH\_PIE bit cleared to disable ASLR.
-This is set up as part of the build process using scripts from the tools/ directory.
-Examine the Xcode project included with the binary distribution or the originating cefclient.gyp file for a better idea of the script dependencies.
+The "cefclient Helper" app is used for executing separate processes (renderer, plugin, etc) with different characteristics.
+It needs to have a separate app bundle and Info.plist file so that, among other things, it doesn’t show dock icons.

 # Application Structure